code4fukui/SHA512/README.md

 If you want to use on C#, use [SHA512 class](https://docs.microsoft.com/ja-jp/dotnet/api/system.security.cryptography.sha512?view=net-6.0).
 If you want to use on Python3, use [hashlib](https://docs.python.org/ja/3/library/hashlib.html).
 If you want to use on Ruby, use [SHA512 class](https://docs.ruby-lang.org/ja/latest/class/Digest=3a=3aSHA512.html).
+If you want to use on PHP, use [hash](https://www.php.net/manual/ja/function.hash.php).

 ## Demo
 [SHA512 Online](http://emn178.github.io/online-tools/sha512.html)